emrz16/pruebas-automatizadas-equipo-20/README.md

 ## Scenaries: Create a new page

-1. Create a post and display a message cause title exceed 255 characters
+1. Create a post and display a message cause title exceed 255 characters :
+   -login
+   -click on Page
+   -click on new page
+   -clic to write in title, and write words exceed 255 characters -click to write a body to the page
+   -click publish
+   -display a error message
-2. Create a page successful with the title and body correctly
+3. Create a page successful with the title and body correctly -login
+   -click on Page
+   -click on new page
+   -clic to write in title
+   -click to write a body to the page
+   -click publish
+   -continue publishin
+   -page is publish with sucess
-3. Create new page and uploading a image and create a new page correctly
+5. Create new page and uploading a image and create a new page correctly
-4. Create a new page and upload a image with wrong extension a display a error message
+6. Create a new page and upload a image with wrong extension a display a error message

 ## Scenaries : Create a new post